jacob1338/Guide-Git-Github-Commands/Guide-GitGithub-Commands.md

 # *.log will ignore any files with the .log extension
 ```

+If you do not know which files to ignore for certain projects, you can check the template through: https://www.toptal.com/developers/gitignore/

 ## Create/Switch Branches

 Note: Before switching between branches, add/commit changes or stash them. <br>
 ```shell
 git branch # the * indicates the branch you are currently on